CodingItWrong/user-modifiable-software/smalltalk/challenges.md

 (Design)

-For anyone who believes that Smalltalk has a sound design, this principle is hard to square with the reality of Smalltalk's decline.

-In particular, theoretical benefits of Smalltalk's programming model aren't enough to influence businesses to adopt it:
+For anyone who believes that Smalltalk has a sound design, this idealistic principle is hard to square with the reality of Smalltalk's decline.
+In particular, whatever the theoretical benefits of Smalltalk's "sound design," those in themselves aren't enough to influence businesses to adopt it:

 > …our customers didn’t really care about Smalltalk, or object-based programming and design, or live programming, or any of the unique technologies Smalltalk brought to the table.
 They just wanted to replace those green-screens with something that looked like a Windows application.